data-wizards/data-wizards.github.io/index.md

 We could approach the problem in two ways, each with its unique set of challenges.
 1. Using Interpretable Features
     - Fitting a simple model would let us interpret the results (e.g. look at the weights of each feature given by linear regression), but such a simple model probably would not get a good enough accuracy to make a good analysis.
-    - If we make a complex model (e.g. a neural network or anensemble of trees) from these features, we would have a well-fitting model but then we would again get uninterpretable combinations of the features—even though the initial features were meaningful.
+    - If we make a complex model (e.g. a neural network or an   ensemble of trees) from these features, we would have a well-fitting model but then we would again get uninterpretable combinations of the features—even though the initial features were meaningful.

 2. Using Complex Non-Interpretable Features
     - We could get a well-fitting model perhaps even with simpler models, but we would be unable to interpret which features affect the sales and reviews and how they affect them.
     - Methods such as K-means clustering or PCA could help us visually identify certain features of books, but this might be a subjective analysis.
 Even if there are clearly observable features, they may not translate to an effect on sales/reviews.

 ## Method
 To tackle the challenges above, we bring together the best of both worlds: start with interpretable features, fit a complex model, use state-of-the-art research to interpret the model.

 In more specific steps:
 1. Scrape the missing parts of the dataset from Amazon, download cover images for each book,